deandrehaijiel/EternalQRHub/README.md

-# Eternal QR Hub 🌐✨
+# EternalQRHub 🌐✨

-Welcome to Eternal QR Hub – Your Gateway to Stunning and Customized QR Codes!
+Welcome to EternalQRHub – Your Gateway to Stunning and Customized QR Codes!

 ## Overview 🚀

-Eternal QR Hub is a powerful QR code generator that offers both Basic and Advanced modes, catering to your diverse needs.
+EternalQRHub is a powerful QR code generator that offers both Basic and Advanced modes, catering to your diverse needs.
 Whether you prefer simplicity or crave customization, we've got you covered!

 ## Features 🎉